trachvan/InnovatorServerMethods/README.md

 Embedded Server Method:

-This method reside in the MethodTemplate1.cs file:
+This method resides in the MethodTemplate1.cs file:

   public Item methodCode()